Free Trial

 #4.
 Technical SEO Setup for Ecommerce

-Technical SEO encompasses all the processes to ensure that search engine crawlers can access, render, index, and rank the website and its pages.
+Technical SEO encompasses all the processes required to ensure that search engine crawlers can access, render, index, and rank the website and its pages.

-Issues involve slow page speed, complex website technology, content rendering issues, poor keyword targeting, and more.
+Common technical SEO issues involve slow page speed, complex website technology, content rendering issues, poor keyword targeting, and more.

 This should no longer have to be mentioned, but we still come across this with ecommerce sites from time to time.
 If your site hasn’t moved to HTTPS, stop reading this guide and figure out how to get that prioritized right away.